TrueChainz/CrampedAverage/README.md

 Here is some stuff about me as a Software Developer:

 - 🔭 I’m currently working on viewLeague which is an up and coming site for league of legend players to look up champion and player stats.
-- 🌱 I’m currently learning TypeScript, NodeJS and its framework ExpressJS.
+- 🌱 I’m currently learning Rust.
 - 👯 I’m looking for someone to develop new cool and fun projects with.
 - 💬 Ask me about anything, I am happy to talk with you!
 - 📫 How to reach me: adnan.aant@gmail.com